 Aguilar: Your lead actress, Daniel Rincon, she is fantastic in the film, as a director how did you work with her to create such an organic, and honest, performance?

 Chenillo: The hardest thing was to fin her.
 In this case we needed someone that had as many similarities with the character as possible, and half of the work was done because of what she is in real life.
-She is a girl that studied acting, she was very talented, and that in her life story had experienced many of the things the character goes through in the film.
-We launched a massive casting call, there were around 1000 actresses and non-actresses, we were lucky to find Daniela, there was no one better than her for this role.
+She is a girl that studied acting, she was very talented.
+She had experienced many of the things the character goes through in the film.
+We launched a massive casting call.
+There were around 1000 actresses and non-actresses, we were lucky to find Daniela, there was no one better than her for this role.
 The work while filming had to do a lot with the actor playing her husband, Andres, there had to be chemistry between them so that the love between the characters would be the cause for everything that happens to them.
-Choosing him in relation to her, so that the chemistry would give the impression that these are two people that have known each other for a long time and that they love each other was the other half of the work.
+Choosing him in relation to her, so that the chemistry would give the impression that these are two people that have known each other for a long time and that they love each other, that was the other half of the work.

 Aguilar: The title, Paraiso (Paradise), you mentioned it came from the original short story, how do you interpret this, as a metaphorical state in which the characters find happiness or the physical location they leave?

 Chenillo: The title refers to Satelite, the suburb where they are from, that’s their “paradise”.
 The part of the film that takes place there had to be very brief, we couldn’t spend a half hour in their lives in Satelite.
 We had to take the characters out of there soon, which leaves the “paradise” sort of underdeveloped.
 However, we did want them to plant their roots there, they plant a tree in the park there, to which they return at the end.
 These roots represent what preceded their expulsion from the perfect life they had there.